lhogie/idawi/README.md

 *Idawi* is a Java middleware for distributed applications.
 Its design is driven by our experience in distributed computing applied to scientific experimentation.

 *Idawi* is extensively described in this [working paper](https://hal.archives-ouvertes.fr/hal-03562184).
 To make a long story short, it provides a **structuring framework** and implementations of algorithms for the construction of **distributed systems**.
-Besides, *Idawi* aims at being useful to Researchers working in applied distributing computing (HPC, IOT, fog/edge computing, IA, etc).
+Besides, *Idawi* aims at being useful to Researchers working in applied distributed computing (HPC, IOT, fog/edge computing, IA, etc).
 To this purpose it comes with the following features:
 - it has a polished **mixed object/message/queue/component/service-oriented architecture**
 - it has a **collective** communication and computation models
 - it has **automatized deployment**/bootstrapping of components through SSH
+- SSH-bootstrapping allow *Idawi*-based application to work even in the presence of firewalls/NATs.
 - it provides interoperability through a **REST-based web interface**
 - it enables the programmer to work in a *trials and errors* mode within his favourite IDE
 - it enables the construction of **decentralized** systems